Social Media Policy

 - Setting Up Social Media Accounts

 Before setting up any social media accounts to use for the official business purposes of the University, you must seek approval and guidance from University Communications.
+Please fill out the Social Media Questionnaire.

 - It is the responsibility of the administrator of a social media account to actively monitor the social media site; content must be current and accurate.